Understand the Azure IoT Edge runtime and its architecture

 The Edge hub is not a full version of IoT Hub running locally.
 There are some things that the Edge hub silently delegates to IoT Hub.
 For example, Edge hub forwards authentication requests to IoT Hub when a device first tries to connect.
 After the first connection is established, security information is cached locally by Edge hub.
 Subsequent connections from that device are allowed without having to authenticate to the cloud.

-During public preview the runtime must be connected every time it tries to authenticate a device.
+The runtime must be connected every time it tries to authenticate a device.

 To reduce the bandwidth your IoT Edge solution uses, the Edge hub optimizes how many actual connections are made to the cloud.
 Edge hub takes logical connections from clients like modules or leaf devices and combines them for a single physical connection to the cloud.
 The details of this process are transparent to the rest of the solution.
 Clients think they have their own connection to the cloud even though they are all being sent over the same connection.